-Cordless hammer drills give you the freedom to take your power tool anywhere.
-They are the drill of choice for the construction industry, thanks to their convenience, portability and on-site safety.
+Cordless hammer drills provide the power and freedom necessary to make holes in tough materials, wherever you need them.
+They are the power drill of choice in the construction industry, thanks to their power, portability, and safety features.

 - SDS chuck